brunosorban/thorpy/README.md

 # Rocket Control Framework

 ## Description
-This is a Python implementation of an optimal trajectory controller using the CasADi library.
+This repositry comprises two main projects: a trajectory generation framework and a trajectory tracking controller.
+The trajectory generation framework was developed using differential flatness theory and the trajectory tracking controller was developed using the Model Predictive Control (MPC) framework.
+The trajectory generation framework is capable of generating trajectories for a rocket with a thrust vectoring system that satisfy the system's dynamics and constraints.
+The trajectory tracking controller is capable of computing optimal control inputs that track a reference trajectory while satisfying constraints on the system dynamics and control inputs.
+For the optimization the CasADi library was adopted.
 The controller is designed to compute optimal control inputs that track a reference trajectory while satisfying constraints on the system dynamics and control inputs.

-The code is organized into several modules:

-Function.py: Defines a class to deal with functions in R1.
-RK4.py: Implements the Runge-Kutta 4th order numerical integration method for simulating the system dynamics.
-Flight.py: Contains a Flight class that defines the simulation environment.
-MPC_controller.py: Implements the optimal trajectory controller using the Model Predictive Control (MPC) framework and CasADi optimization. simulation.py: Sets up the simulation environment using the Flight class and runs the MPC controller to generate the optimal control inputs for the system.
-(Curently the simulation is being runned inside the controller defined in CasADi) animate.py: Animates the simulation results using matplotlib and pygame.

 The controller is built using the MPC framework, which solves a constrained optimization problem at each time step to compute the optimal control inputs for the next time step.
 The optimization problem is formulated using CasADi, a powerful tool for numerical optimization and automatic differentiation.